A Survey on Session-based Recommender Systems: Deep neural network approaches for SBRS s

 After introducing the main ideas and the key technical details of deep neural network approaches for SBRSs, we present a comparison and summary of these approaches.
-In particular, in Table \ref{tab:ComDeep}, we compare the two classes of deep neural network approaches, including nine sub-classes, in terms of their applicable scenarios, the pros, the cons and the typical works.
+In particular, in Table \ref{tab:ComDeep}, we compare the two classes of deep neural network approaches, including nine sub-classes, in terms of their applicable scenarios, the typical example of pros and cons, and the typical works.